 The pregnancy success rates with IVF treatment is achieved greatly and with endometriosis, there may be a need to undergo intra-uterine insemination with a partner’s or a donor’s sperm.
 In a study, it was found that the success rate of insemination in women with endometriosis is nearly about half that of other women.

 Women who have mild endometriosis and who undergo intra-uterine insemination and controlled ovarian hyperstimulation are more likely to conceive than those who put efforts trying to conceive without such help.
 Further, stimulating the ovaries with artificial follicle stimulating hormone results in higher pregnancy rates.
-This works greater as compared to stimulating them with clomiphene citrate.

 With IVF treatment women can get pregnant and especially if the woman’s tubes are not functioning properly, or the partner is also infertile or other treatments have not been successful.